IRS Form 720 Late Filing Penalty

 Form 720, the Quarterly Federal Excise Tax Return, is due at the end of the month following the end of each quarter.
 To stay compliant with IRS regulations, it is important to file Form 720 and pay any taxes owed by the due date for each quarter.
 The following table outlines the due dates for each quarter:

-It is always advisable to pay any excise taxes owed before the due date to ensure compliance and avoid any potential penalties or interest charges.
+It is always advisable to pay any excise taxes owed before the due date to ensure compliance and avoid potential penalties or interest charges.

 IRS Form 720 Late Filing Penalty: